National TreasureThe Golden Light of the Most Victorious Kings Sutra

 • 759

-The Golden Light of the Most Victorious Kings Sutra comprises ten volumes that explains the protection of the state (kokka chingo) by the Four Heavenly Kings and other benevolent deities (Shoten Zenshin).
-It was translated into Chinese in Choan 3 (703) by the priest-translator Gijo of the Tang dynasty and introduced to Japan 15 years later.
+The ten-fascicle Golden Light of the Most Victorious Kings Sutra describes how sovereigns can invoke the protection of their states through the Four Heavenly Kings and other benevolent deities.
+It was translated into Chinese in Chang'an 3 (703) by the monk Yijing (635–713) during the Tang dynasty (618–907) and introduced to Japan 15 years later.

-Emperor Shomu’s order specifically called for the use of gold lettering in the creation of the sutra, but it did not designate the color of the paper.
-However, according to a document of the Scriptorium for Gold-Lettered Sutras (an imperial office created for copying the texts), we know that purple-dyed paper was used.
-In fact, most gold-lettered sutras copied in the Nara period (710–794) were on purple-dyed paper.
-Once the sheets of purple-dyed paper had been joined together, thin lines, marking the columns for the characters, were drawn in gold ink called kindei (made by mixing gold dust into a gelatin-based medium).
-The text of the sutra was then copied using this ink.
-After the copying was finished and the gold ink had dried, the copyist used a boar’s tusk to burnish the letters.
-This process quickly brought out the luster of the golden paint, as if it had been suddenly transformed into gold leaf (kinpaku).
+Emperor Shōmu’s order specifically called for the use of gold lettering in the creation of the sutras but did not designate the color of the paper.
+Nevertheless, historical documents from the official Scriptorium for Gold-Lettered Sutras (an imperial office created for copying the texts) reveal that purple paper was used.
+In fact, most gold-lettered sutras copied in the Nara period (710–794) were brushed on purple paper.
+To make them, sheets of paper were joined together and ruled lines were added in a type of gold ink made by dissolving powdered gold in a mixture of animal glue and water.
+The text of the sutra was then copied in gold ink as well.
+When the copy was finished and the gold ink had dried, a boar’s tusk was used to burnish the letters.
+This process quickly brought out the luster of the golden paint, transforming its appearance almost instantly into that of gold leaf.

 Pieces